My observations of the Calais Jungle refugee camp

 Another time a 12 year-old boy recounted jumping onboard a ferry headed to the UK.
 A CRS officer pulled him out, pepper sprayed him, then proceeded to beat him.
 That’s child abuse if not a completely unnecessary use of force.

-Positivity Prevails
+Positivity prevails

 Life in the Calais Jungle gets rough and many refugees understandably struggled with mental health issues.
 Still, I found the majority of people I met to be positive and hopeful.
 These people had spent months away from their families, living in tents and dealing with untreated medical conditions.
 Yet, some of them were able to maintain a positive outlook.